housirvip/wdm-proj2/README.md

 (5) When you click the add button, the page will shows a pop-up window to let you add information.
 (6) When you click the edit button, the page will shows a pop-up window to let you edit information.
 (7) When you click the delete button, the page will shows a pop-up window to let you confirm to delete or not.
-(8) When you click the log out link in the nav bar, you will go to the Page Inicio.
+(8) When you click the LogOut link in the nav bar, you will go to the Page Inicio.